Services for older people

 TOA Pacific runs various programmes.
-Some of these programmes are by TOA Pacific alone and some are in association with other organisations.
+Some of these programmes are by TOA Pacific alone and some are in association with government agencies or commissioning organisation.
 Other organisations range from community organisations to Government Ministries.

 TOA Pacific runs programmes mainly in Auckland and Manukau Cities.
 While TOA Pacific prefers to run programmes in Waitakere and North Shore Cities, it is more practical to organise programmes with local community organisation in those two cities, leaving TOA Pacific to concentrate on the place with the majority of the Pacific communities.